-On September 27, 2005, the Central Puget Sound Economic Development District (serving King, Kitsap, Pierce, and Snohomish Counties) adopted a "Regional Economic Strategy for the Central Puget Sound Region".
-The Regional Economic Strategy was developed by the Prosperity Partnership-a coalition of over 200 government, business, labor, nonprofit and community leaders from the four counties-to ensure long-term regional prosperity.
+((On September 27, 2005, the)) Central Puget Sound Economic Development District (serving King, Kitsap, Pierce, and Snohomish Counties) adopted a "Regional Economic Strategy for the Central Puget Sound Region" in 2005 and updated it in 2012.
+The Regional Economic Strategy was developed by the Puget Sound Regional Council's Prosperity Partnership-a coalition of over 200 government, business, labor, nonprofit and community leaders from the four counties-to ensure long-term regional prosperity.

-The Regional Economic Strategy identifies five industrial clusters that, based on regional economic analysis, offer the best opportunities for business growth and job creation in the Central Puget Sound region for the next several years.
-Clusters are geographically concentrated groups of competing and complementary firms that sell to similar domestic and international markets.
-Clusters drive regional economies because they export goods and services outside the region, which results in greater income, wealth, and prosperity than would otherwise occur.
+((The)) In order to accomplish this, the Regional Economic Strategy identifies ((five)) ten industrial clusters that, based on regional economic analysis, offer the best opportunities for business growth and job creation in the Central Puget Sound region for the next several years. ((Clusters are geographically concentrated groups of competing and complementary firms that sell to similar domestic and international markets.
+Clusters drive regional economies because they export goods and services outside the region, which results in greater income, wealth, and prosperity than would otherwise occur.))

+Clusters are concentrations of industries that export goods and services that drive job creation and import wealth into the region.
 An industry cluster differs from the classic definition of an industry sector because it represents the entire horizontal and vertical value-added linkages from suppliers to end producers, including support services, specialized infrastructure, regional universities' research and development, and other resources.
-Clusters are supported by the foundation elements listed in Section 1.
-The clusters are Aerospace, Clean Technology, Information Technology, Life Sciences, Logistics and International Trade, Military, and Tourism.
+Clusters are supported by the economic foundations ((elements listed in Section 1)) such as workforce training, infrastructure, quality education, a stable and progressive business climate, and more.
+The clusters are Aerospace, Business Services, Clean Technology, Information Technology, Life Sciences and Global Health, ((Logistics and International Trade)) Maritime, Military, Philanthropies, ((and)) Tourism and Visitors, and Transportation and Logistics.
 The Regional Economic Strategy identifies specific strategies and actions to help support the growth of each cluster.